If you are looking to add a furry new member to your family, here is everything you need to know about keeping pets in the Netherlands.

 As well as registering your dog at the local town hall, you are also required to have an electronic microchip implanted.
 The chip, which is no larger than a grain of rice, is placed underneath the skin by a veterinarian and contains information such as the pet’s name, address, and emergency contact number.
 This makes it easier for authorities to identify pets and their owners when the animal is lost and found.
 Needless to say, it is important to make sure that these details are up to date.

 Another important thing to consider is pet insurance.
-There are various insurance policies which can cover much of the expense of unexpected vet bills, in case of an injury or illness.
+There are various insurance policies that can cover much of the expense of unexpected vet bills, in case of an injury or illness.
 Some things you need to consider when choosing pet insurance are:

 - Does the policy cover all chronic, congenital, and hereditary conditions?